Alexises99/Drag-And-Drop-Templates/README.md

-# 🖥️ Technical Test - Inditex Templates
+# 🖥️ Technical Test - Drag And Drop Templates

 This project is a technical assessment for Inditex, built using **React** and **TypeScript** with **Vite**.